 New Security Messages are lost and the oldest are kept in the log.

-The behavior is not defined by CCSDS and the choice is left to the implementer.
+The behavior is not defined by CCSDS and the choice is left to the implementer but should be documented.

 The list of security events is not defined by CCSDS and left to the implementer.
+It should also be documented.
 Simple on-board Security Units may have very simple security log or no log at all.
 Complex ones may have more verbose security logs.

 In reply to a Dump Log command, the on-board Security Unit shall send the complete set of Security Event Messages stored in the log.
 The format of a Security Event Message is implementation-specific, but it is transmitted via the Dump Log command in a TLV format (hence allowing for future events definition while maintaining compatibility).
 However, the precise definition of the T, L,V fields is left to the implementer.